A Learned Closure Method Applied to Phase Mixing in a Turbulent Gradient-Driven Gyrokinetic System in Simple Geometry: Closures

-This procedure results in a closure that has the same number of degrees of freedom as the underlying fluid model and can dynamically adapt to the nonlinear state of the system.
+This procedure results in a closure that reflects the natural relations between moments in the turbulent kinetic system and adapts to the relative amplitude of each basis vector in the nonlinear state.

-Moreover, although some extra computational expense is required by the projection, this is on the order of the other terms in the linear operator and much less demanding than the pseudo-spectral computation of the nonlinearity.
-In fact, the projection is only slightly more expensive than the HP closure.
-The HP closure requires 2 complex multiplications ($A\cdot g_3$ and $B*g_2$) per wave vector ($k$) per time step.
-The DMM closure amounts to a dot product between two length 4 vectors because in Eq. \ref{svd closure}, $U_{4,0:4} (U_{0:3,0:4}^\dag)$ is a 1x4 vector times a 5 by 4 matrix which results in a 1x4 vector.
-This product is computed ahead of time and saved to a file which is loaded at the beginning of the simulation.
-In the simulation, this 1x4 vector must be dotted with $g_{0:3}$, which is a 4x1 vector to get the closure for $g_4$.
-Thus, the DMM closure requires 4 complex multiplications per wave vector per time step.